 In the above case, the manufacturer is level 1, the C&F or carrying or forwarding agent is level 2, the distributor is level 3, the retailer is level 4 and the end consumer is level 5.
 Understanding the levels is important to understand which level the channel conflict is arising from or is it on multiple levels.
 Let us delve deeper into these conflicts.

-2) Vertical Channel Conflicts
+Types of Channel Conflicts

 1) Horizontal channel conflicts